 As you hit the B road, you do a few rolling downhills through more farmland with horse farms added to the mix.

 The route then revs up to a rewarding downhill on smooth roads.
-You then jump on A3 for what seems to be two blinks … then pop on Targa Hill Road which climbs with fun rollers on beautiful surfaces.
+You then jump on A3 for two blinks … then pop on Targa Hill Road which climbs with fun rollers on beautiful surfaces.

-The final 10 miles cuts you through forest, logging area and more small farms.
+The final 10 miles cuts you through forest, logging areas and small farms.
 You pop back on to A3 for another two blinks and you are back at the start.

 This route can be combined with the Jacob’s Ladder route to create a really big day!
 A simplified route description with mapping detail can be found here.